 In addition to my clinical work, I’ve been facilitating well received professional development trainings since 2010 — at local agencies, through county and state sponsored events, for residential programs across North America, and with Cascadia Training right here in Seattle.

-I’ve also presented over 100 times at international, national, and regional conferences — including multiple times at conferences of the American Counseling Association, the American Mental Health Counselors Association, and the Washington Council for Behavioral Health.
-Recent presentations have focused on treating depression in adolescent males, the connection between trauma and substance use, and clinical strategies for engaging avoidantly attached teens.
+I’ve also presented over 100 times at international, national, and regional conferences — including multiple times at conferences of the American Counseling Association, the American Mental Health Counselors Association, the Association for Experiential Education, and the Washington Council for Behavioral Health.
+Recent topics have included treating depression in adolescent males, the connection between trauma and substance use, and clinical strategies for engaging avoidantly attached teens.